April Retail Sales And CPI Data - Results Appear Solid For Transports, Grocers And Foodservice Companies

 Source: Google Images

-On May 12, 2017, both retail sales and consumer price index (NYSEARCA:CPI) monthly reports were out for the month of April 2017.
+On May 12, 2017, both retail sales and consumer price index (CPI) monthly reports were out for the month of April 2017.
 There were multiple headlines from a wide variety of publications regarding performance.
 While results did miss estimates by 10-basis points (bps) or so for both, some transport trade publications had a more positive take on this performance.
 Many investment publications tended to use the estimate miss to encourage further tepid demand and a weaker market environment.

 Source: Economic Research, Federal Reserve Bank of St. Louis

-There has been a recurring theme, where the first quarter's gross domestic product (OTC:GDP) has continually been weaker than the fourth quarter for seven of the eight past years, since the Great Recession.
+There has been a recurring theme, where the first quarter's gross domestic product (GDP) has continually been weaker than the fourth quarter for seven of the eight past years, since the Great Recession.
 Two of those previous eight years (32 quarters) have included a negative first quarter contraction, both occurring in the first quarter of 2011 and 2014.

-This type of performance has led to peak-quarters of around 3.5 to 4.9 percent growth, substantially driving most of the yearly GDP performance.
+This type of performance has led to peak quarters of around 3.5 to 4.9 percent growth, substantially driving most of the yearly GDP performance.
 But for transports, it should be noted that one of the best volume years for some modes over the previous 20 years, occurred during 2014, one of the past years where GDP growth contracted during the first quarter.
 Generally speaking, GDP performance has been erratic, with stronger performance occurring through the second, third and fourth quarters.

 To this point, the April monthly retail sales and CPI numbers were highly anticipated as both provided initial second quarter information to give some guidance as to where the economy is headed.
 I view the retail sales and CPI information as good indicators to track, especially for specific sectors and industries.